buq2/buq2_website_content/articles/skydiving_helmet_chin_mount.md

 I hope that I will have time to make necessary changes and order new batch before start of the season.
 I also think that I will try to make few chin mounts for friends who have helmets for which Grellfab does not sell mounting.
-Also if figure how to ship the mounts cheaply I might start selling them.
+Also if I figure how to ship the mounts cheaply I might start selling them.

 ![](/content_static/articles/skydiving_helmet_chin_mount/first_images/small_skeleton_front.jpg)